jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 ## Purpose

 In this system, a signer generates a key pair:
-- a secret key, that will be used to append a seal to any number of messages
+- a secret key, that will be used to append a signature to any number of messages
-- a public key, that anybody can use to verify that the seal appended to a message was actually issued by the creator of the public key.
+- a public key, that anybody can use to verify that the signature appended to a message was actually issued by the creator of the public key.

 Verifiers need to already know and ultimately trust a public key before messages signed using it can be verified.

 *Warning:* this is different from authenticated encryption.
-Appending a seal does not change the representation of the message itself.
+Appending a signature does not change the representation of the message itself.

 ## Key pair generation